 How to Perform a Comprehensive Display Audit

-Whether you are unboxing a brand-new ProArt studio monitor or checking a refurbished iPhone, performing a proper screen health check is essential to ensure you received a defect-free panel.
-Our monitor diagnostic tool acts as a wizard, taking the guesswork out of hardware evaluation by tailoring the testing criteria to your specific device model and ambient lighting conditions.
+A screen health check when a device is new — or newly repaired — is the cheapest moment to catch a defective panel.
+Our monitor diagnostic tool works as a guided wizard, taking the guesswork out of hardware evaluation by tailoring the testing criteria to your specific device model, panel architecture, and ambient lighting conditions.

 Macro split-screen showing OLED self-illuminating pixels versus LCD pixels with a backlight grid